Content Asset Classification Framework

 Content should not be produced without clear purpose.

-Each asset should serve defined structural function.
+Each asset should serve a defined structural function.

 Classification Integrity Rule